Safety and Governance Policy

 • Refusal & Signposting: If a student enters an unsafe prompt, Sigma provides an age-appropriate Safe Refusal and signposts the student to speak with a trusted adult or access resources like Childline.

-• Admin Escalation Flow: High-risk triggers automatically alert the school's Designated Safeguarding Lead (DSL) via our Tier 1 Alert System.
+• Admin Escalation Flow: High-risk triggers should be reported to a school's Designated Safeguarding Lead (DSL) or whoever the instiution's AI Lead or Supervisor.

 • Teacher Oversight: Every response includes a feedback mechanism allowing teachers to flag inaccuracies, ensuring the AI remains pedagogically sound.